cohenchris/website/content/projects/facs.md

 - Compression testing tool

 The finger test is my preferred method.
 If I have some internal engine damage, I don't want to know :D.
 To perform a finger test, stop the flow of fuel, and disconnect both spark plug leads.
 Take one spark plug out, and place your finger over the cylinder hole.
-As your crank your engine (kickstart of electric start), your finger should get pushed off of the hole.
+As your crank your engine (kickstart or electric start), your finger should get pushed off of the hole.
 As a general rule of thumb, if your finger comes off of the hole, you likely have enough compression to start.
 Do this with all cylinders.

 If you want a more precise measurement, most auto parts stores have compression testers for rent.
 Follow your specific tool's instructions, but the general process is to disconnect spark plug leads, unscrew one plug, and crank the engine until the max compression is reached.
-Make note of the value and cylinde rnumber, and perform this test on all cylinders.
+Make note of the value and cylinder number, and perform this test on all cylinders.
 In your shop manual, there will be a target range for compression.

 TODO